curtisburkhalter/Opencode-vLLM-Nemotron-LocalCodeAgent/README.md

 ```

 ### Slow first request
-This is normal — the first request warms up the cache.
-Subsequent requests will be faster (10-20 seconds with reasoning).
+This is normal, the first request warms up the cache.
+Subsequent requests will be faster (2-20 seconds with reasoning).

 ### Permission denied on Docker
 ```bash